Key Takeaways

 10. Be consistent over time

-Are you publishing content on a predictable and consistent basis?
-It is like appointment television (TV) viewing for your favorite TV show.
-You know it is going to be on a certain day and time.
+You know it will be on a particular day and time.
 Are you doing that with your content?
-Are you publishing content on a certain day and time?
+Are you publishing content on a specific day and time?

 Pro tip: If you stick to your editorial calendar, you’ll always have content to engage your audience.
+You’ll also get more traffic from Google.

 How to get more traffic from Google

-If you do these 10 things mentioned above, Google will love you and reward you with more website traffic.
 Remember, your website is a living and breathing thing.
 Every update you make to it helps Google understand how visitors interact with your website.
-What tips would you add to this list to make sure that Google loves you?

 Comments are closed.